Xiaomi OneVL: One-Step Latent Reasoning and Planning with Vision-Language Explanation: Appendix

 \item Non-standard driving behavior reasoning: Interpretation of temporary traffic rules, obstacle avoidance strategies, and justification of speed adjustment and lateral clearance decisions in unstructured environments.

 \item Planning-oriented decision reasoning: Generation of ego-vehicle meta-action plans, end-to-end trajectory predictions, and textual rationales for driving maneuvers. \end{itemize}

-Since the CoT reasoning labels for APR1 are not released, we replicate these annotations ourselves.
-Specifically, we use the publicly released model checkpoint\footnote{\url{https://huggingface.co/nvidia/APR1-10B}} to reproduce the CoT labels for all training examples.
-Regarding the waypoint prediction, we applied a heuristic subsampling strategy to reduce the sequence from 64 to 8 points while ensuring the last points are retained, as 64 waypoints are too dense for autoregressive modeling (the original APR1 model employs flow matching).
+Since the CoT reasoning labels for Alpamayo-R1 have not been released, we replicate these annotations ourselves.
+Specifically, we use the publicly released model checkpoint\footnote{\url{https://huggingface.co/nvidia/Alpamayo-R1-10B}} to reproduce the CoT labels for all training examples.
+Regarding the waypoint prediction, we applied a heuristic subsampling strategy to reduce the sequence from 64 to 8 points while ensuring the last points are retained, as 64 waypoints are too dense for autoregressive modeling (the original Alpamayo-R1 model employs flow matching).
 Furthermore, as the original paper does not release the official test set, we subsample 700 examples from the available video clips to construct our test set.

 The following are four anonymized CoT examples:

 \begingroup \paragraph{NAVSIM Example}

 \fbox{